Alluxio/alluxio/docs/en/api/POSIX-API.md

 - JNIFuse, connect libfuse to Alluxio Fuse implementation
 - libfuse, userspace library for FUSE
 - Fuse kernel code

+One or more components can introduce the performance overhead for your workload.
+In the following sections, more detailed introduction and analysis for components listed will be given.

 ### Application